jitterbytes/Arduino_nano/02_Timers/README.md

 That means after **61 overflows** -> toggle LED

 _**Rest in the code.. check out `overflow.c`**_
-> Now with Overflow even after calculating based on the Overflow timming i am still not getting the accurate 1 seconds for me its more than 1s.
+> Now with Overflow even after calculating based on the Overflow timming i am still not getting the accurate 1 seconds for me its more than 1s around 3-4 seconds.
 So now lets try do it with Compare Match.

 ## Let's now try to do Timer 0 Compare Match
 **_Timming Calculation_**